abeljohny/Zoe/README.md

 Zoe's capabilities are extensible.
 New intents are introduced through the following steps:

-1. Create an intent set in the `intent_sets` directory with the intents’ name as the filename with the associated prompts as its file contents.
+1. Create an intent set in the `intent_sets` directory with the intents’ name as the filename and the associated prompts as its file contents.
 2. Logic for intent sets are processed using `intent handlers` and stored in the `intent_handlers` directory.
 Create an intent handler for your intent set.